Children and Mental Health: Is This Just a Stage?

 - Have low energy

-- Engage in self-harm behaviors (e.g., cutting or burning their skin)
+- Engage in self-harm behaviors (such as cutting or burning their skin)

 - Smoke, drink, or use drugs